randallsquared/uhfs/ext/general/index.md

 Clients MUST NOT infer semantic meaning from the order of items in a `value` array.

+The name `value` MAY appear in the head context from the base UHF specification.

-Extensions which define contexts MAY restrict allowed values for `value` in contexts they define.
+Extensions which define other contexts allowing `value` MAY restrict allowed values for `value` in contexts they define.